 If you suspect your cat or dog, or any other pet, has been poisoned, call your vets IMMEDIATELY.
 If you can't reach them, in the US, call Pet Poison Helpline at 1-855-213-6680 (there is a fee for the poison helpline.)

-Foods and medicines that should not be fed to cats
+Foods and medicines that should not be fed to cats and dogs

 There are a lot of lists on the internet these days about things that you should NEVER feed to your cat.
 The implication is that if the cat even sees the label, he will give up his remaining lives and immediately fall dead.
 As usual there is a great deal of mis-information out there.
 I checked out a number of these pages and tried to find evidence on the claimed toxic effects.
 This is what I found.
 I've added links to scientific articles and credible authorities when I could find them.